-Eleanor M. Lackman is a Partner in the Litigation, Copyright and Trademark practices, where she handles contentious matters and provides strategic counseling on behalf of well-known and up-and-coming clients in the media, entertainment, e-commerce, fashion, sports, technology and consumer products industries.
+Eleanor M. Lackman is a Partner in the Litigation, Copyright and Trademark practices, where she handles contentious matters and provides strategic, business-minded counseling on behalf of well-known and up-and-coming clients in the media, entertainment, e-commerce, fashion, sports, technology and consumer products industries.

-Prior to joining CDAS as a partner in 2011, Eleanor was associated with some of the largest and most well-recognized law firms in the world, where she took integral roles on high-profile IP, media and entertainment matters.
+Prior to joining CDAS, Eleanor was associated with some of the largest and most well-recognized law firms in the world, where she performed integral roles on high-profile IP, media and entertainment matters.
 While in law school, Eleanor served as Associate Editor of the Fordham Intellectual Property, Media & Entertainment Law Journal, and she was selected by the Chief Judge of the United States District Court for the Southern District of New York to receive the Milton Pollack Fellowship, which supported her work on a project designated and overseen by the Chief Judge.